rednafi/rednafi.com/content/python/deduplicate_iterables_while_preserving_order.md

 then converted into a list using the `list()` function to obtain a list of the unique elements in their original order.

-While this is quite terse and does the job with `O(1)` complexity, neither this or the previous solution would work for compound iterables as follows:
+While this is quite terse and does the job with `O(1)` complexity, neither this nor the previous solution would work for compound iterables as follows:

 ```python